gejames/infoblox_networks/README.md

 In Ansible Tower, create a new inventory with your InfoBlox server as the host and a group called nios.
 Our playbook references that group, so the name should match our playbook host statement.

-You will also need to create new Project that points to your source control.
+You will also need to create a new Project that points to your source control.

 Create a job template for your new playbook.
 If you encrypted your **nios.yml** file with ansible-vault, you will have to provide your Vault credentials here.